JamesTiberiusKirk/SnapInstall/README.md

 P.S.
 There will be a lot of warnings on the screen when compiling it, as long as there are no errors, it should be fine.

 # And now SNAP should work :)

+## Thanks to
+Oskar and Yaseen for helping me with this.